Article

 Information gathering tools and methods

 The best data collection methods are those that aggregate multiple data sources to cross-reference information and reliably detect elements.
 Network and system monitoring tools are an important source of data, making it possible to identify abnormal network behavior or patterns of malicious activity.
-Vulnerability scanners collect data on known vulnerabilities and related threats.
-Another important source of data is automated threat intelligence feeds (CTI feeds), which provide information on indicators of compromise, suspicious domains and IP addresses, hashes of malicious files, and so on.

 Some organizations also use Cyber Threat Intelligence platforms that aggregate multiple sources of data, internal and external, open and closed.
 The appeal of these platforms lies in their ability to integrate seamlessly with existing tools, automate data collection and structure data.